QUESTION: Should my trainee sheepdog stop at the top of its outrun without a command from me?

 Most trainee dogs can’t wait to bring the sheep closer to the handler when they’re at the end of their outrun.
 For this reason, it’s more usual for them to be very hard to stop – especially when the trial is somewhere new to them.

-In sheepdog trials, if the handler gives a single stop command at the end of the dog’s outrun, there’s no penalty, so obviously it’s expected in the sheepdog trials world (unlike any commands given during the outrun itself.
-These are penalised).
+In sheepdog trials, if the handler gives a single stop command at the end of the dog’s outrun, there’s no penalty, so obviously it’s expected in the sheepdog trials world (commands given during the outrun itself are penalised).
 More than one stop command will be penalised though!

 With nearly FOURTEEN HOURS of our SHEEPDOG TRAINING TUTORIALS now available as FOUR double DVD sets, you can SAVE up to 20% if you buy all four, together with our original “First Steps in Border Collie Sheepdog Training” DVD set.
 More details.